 Contact a Knowledgeable Contractor License Defense Lawyer

 If you’ve been accused of renting out your license to another contractor, performing work without insurance, or hiring unlicensed workers, you will benefit from the help of a license defense attorney.
-At Trent Cotney, P.A., we understand the anxiety you may feel at the threat of losing your license and possibly your livelihood.
+At Cotney Construction Law, we understand the anxiety you may feel at the threat of losing your license and possibly your livelihood.
 We will work on your behalf to help you negotiate or get allegations dropped so you can get back to business.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.